chrisco210/Lml/README.md

 negation, and `!` is dereferencing.

 You can do OCaml style comments using the `(* ocaml comment *)` syntax.

+One note is you cannot have blank lines in your written programs.

 ## Target Lambda calculus
 The target lambda calculus is De Bruijn lambda calculus extended with integers,